 - It keeps our hearts healthy.

 - It protects the devotee from all the dangers and guides towards the Divine by intuition.

 - It improves our family life.

-Eventually, the mantra is an expression of gratitude, to both the life-giving Sun and the Divine.
-It boosted devotee taking a heart-centered approach to the mantra.
-The sensibility it awakes is more significant than the literal meaning.
+Eventually, the mantra is an expression of gratitude to both the life-giving Sun and the Divine.
+It boosted devotees taking a heart-centered approach to the mantra.
+The sensibility it awakens is more significant than the literal meaning.
 It’s an offering, a way to open to grace, to inspire oneself.